trealla-prolog/trealla/README.md

 	make NOFFI=1

-Other systems may vary.
 On Debian+ systems you may need to install OpenSSL:

 	sudo apt install libssl-dev

-To build without OpenSSL:
+unless you choose to build without SSL/TLS support:

 	make NOSSL=1

+To build without multi-threading support:

+	make NOTHREADS=1

 To build with the included ISOCLINE sources (default is to use GNU Readline):